-All Access 7 Days a Week: This plan provides for unlimited meals 7 days a week whenever the Dining Hall is open.
+All Access 7 Days a Week: This plan provides a total of 19 meals per week (one card swipe per meal time) whenever the Dining Hall is open.
 It also allows for an additional \$300 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$5,066 per year or \$2,533 per semester.
+The cost of this meal plan is \$5,350 per year or \$2,675 per semester.

-All Access 5 Days a Week: This plan provides for unlimited meals 5 days a week (Monday - Friday) whenever the Dining Hall is open.
+All Access 5 Days a Week: This plan provides a total of 15 meals (one card swipe per meal time) per 5 day week (Monday - Friday) whenever the Dining Hall is open.
 It also allows for an additional \$400 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$5,066 per year or \$2,533 per semester.
+The cost of this meal plan is \$5,350 per year or \$2,675 per semester.

 Oakland Mill Plan: This plan is only available to Oakland Mill residents.
 The plan provides 125 meals throughout each semester.
 It also allows for an additional \$200 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$2,202 per year or \$1,101 per semester.
+The cost of this meal plan is \$2,326 per year or \$1,163 per semester.

 Commuter Block: This plan is only available for Commuting Students.
 It includes 30 meals throughout each semester.
 It also allows for an additional \$100 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$776 per year or \$388 per semester.
+The cost of this meal plan is \$818 per year or \$409 per semester.